Hildebrand Law, P.C. mobile logo

 Like the state systems, the federal scheme applies the state law of the new district to determine how the judgment can be enforced and which assets of the judgment debtor can be taken.
 However, this does not alter who is liable for the judgment.
 The underlying judgment determines that.

 If you have questions about community property and personal guarantees in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.